RSU COMPLAINTS PROCEDURE

 The Sabbatical Officer Trustees will receive the details of the complaint and disclose the details of any conflicts of interest, in the event a complaint is related to a student that has associations with a Sabbatical Officer Trustee.

-The Sabbatical Officer Trustee will appoint the Deputy Chief Executive to form a Review Panel with one Sabbatical Officer Trustee.
+The Sabbatical Officer Trustee will appoint the Deputy Chief Executive- (or equivalent senior manager) to form a Review Panel with one Sabbatical Officer Trustee.

 Complaints referring to the Chief Executive of the RSU shall be referred to the Trustee Board who will form a Review Panel of non-conflicted members to execute this procedure.